adaptBit/AudioVisualizer/README.md

 ## Additional notes:

-The audio visualizer is built with React and React Dropzone.
+The audio visualizer is built with Web Audio API.
-The music controller is built with React Audio Player.
 The default background image is defaultBackground.jpg, which is located in the /plublic directory.
-Example usage:

 ## Troubleshooting:

 If the audio visualization is not working, make sure that the music file is in a supported format (MP3, WAV, FLAC, AAC, OGG).
 If the background image is not showing up, make sure that the image file is in a valid format (PNG, JPG, JPEG).
 I hope this README.md file is helpful.
 Please let me know if you have any questions or feedback.